2020 Arizona Cardinals season: Week 1: at San Francisco 49ers

 With the win, the Cardinals won their first game of the season for the first time since 2015 and the first time in an away game since 2010.

 Week 2: vs. Washington Football Team

 With this win, the Cardinals started 2-0 for the first time since 2015.

 Week 3: vs. Detroit Lions

-The Cardinals were seeking their win over the Lions since 2015.
+The Cardinals attempted to win their game over the Lions since 2015, but instead with the upset loss, the Cardinals fell to 2–1 for the first time since 2010.